Your guide to remittance addresses: what they are and how to use them

 Why do businesses use a remittance address?

 A business often uses a remittance address to help stay organized.
-With a specific address, you can make sure that payments don’t get lumped in with regular mail which helps business owners obtain cheques through a more direct channel from the recipient.
+With a specific address, you can make sure that payments don’t get lumped in with regular mail which helps business owners obtain checks through a more direct channel from the recipient.
 This way, important financial documents bypass standard mail.
 They are separated from the usual influx of mail and can help process payments faster.

 What is an example of a remittance address?